-Bank wire transfer is one of the most accepted payment methods among New Zealand online casinos.
+Bank wire transfer is one of the most accepted payment methods among the best New Zealand online casinos.
 More so, there are a plethora of bank wire online casinos.
 Quite simply, most online casinos do not keep their money in New Zealand banks, and when we wish to withdraw our winnings, the casino will ask us to provide them with our IBAN and SWIFT number to pay us off.

 Today we will reveal to you what IBAN and Swift are, how to find your IBAN and why we need to deliver it.

 IBAN is an abbreviation for International Bank Account Number which casinos might require you to use if you are withdrawing/depositing funds to a casino that does not have its money in the NZ international bank.
 In this case, the IBAN and BIC number will be required to process the payment.